Wayne's World: Merchandise

 Mattel released a Wayne's World VCR Board Game in 1992.
 The game featured a videotape with approximately 30 minutes of new footage recorded of Myers and Carvey as Wayne and Garth.
 A video game loosely based on the first film was released in 1993 for Nintendo Entertainment System (NES), Super Nintendo Entertainment System (SNES), Nintendo Game Boy, and Sega Genesis.
 There was also a PC point and click adventure.
 A "Wayne's World" sketchbook was also sold around the time of the premiere of the first film.
 It included a mail-in-offer for Wayne's trademark ballcap and showed various celebrities such as Elvira and Michael Jordan modeling the same hat Wayne wore.

 "Gawain's Word", a regular segment on the children's educational show Between the Lions, takes inspiration from both the "Wayne's World" sketch and its theme song.
 It was also spoofed in the film Stay Tuned with the sketch "Duane's Underworld" (Myers and Carvey were offered the chance to cameo as their characters but were filming Wayne's World at the time).
 An episode of the sitcom Step by Step also featured character J.T.
 (Brandon Call) hosting his own show, appropriately titled "J.T.'s World", in which J.T. (with sidekick Cody) singing the theme song, which sounds similar to Wayne's theme.
-On a 1995 episode of Sesame Street, Telly Monster and Big Bird hosted "Telly's Town", which featured Myers guest starring as Wayne, though portrayed as a delivery man.
+On a 1995 episode of Sesame Street, Telly Monster and Big Bird hosted "Telly's Town", which featured Myers guest starring as Wayne, though portrayed as a telegram deliverer.

 The "Wayne's World" soundtrack contained the extra-long hard rock version of the theme song that was performed by Aerosmith in the famous sketch.
 As the song is winding down, an easter egg can be heard where Myers and Carvey are peppering the guitar riffs with quips from their other SNL characters such as "Isn't that special?"
 (Church Lady), "Don't look at my bum!"
 (Simon), "Not gonna do it!
 Not gonna do it!"
 (George H. W. Bush).